 - Public transport is free… for locals (all the more reason to come and live here!)

-- Wearing reflectors are mandatory in winter
+- Wearing reflectors is a legal requirement in winter

 The Old Town

 This UNESCO Heritage site will undoubtedly draw the vast majority of the crowds.
 Although the character of the Old Town has changed since I first laid eyes upon it in 2009 there is no question that it is still one of the most beautiful medieval towns in all of Europe.

 Ditch the map, grab your your camera, explore at night and embrace the art of exploration.
 Get lost among the old cobbled lanes.

 That is the advice I would give to a regular Old Town tourist, but you’re not a regular tourist?
 If you want to discover the “hidden history” of the Old Town, how about trying to find some myths and legends?